haozhu233/blog/content/post/2019-02-11-connecting-r-and-arduino-through-websockets.md

 Note that the default reading frequency here is 20Hz (50ms).
 If your frequency is too high, it might clog R session.

 ## Good WiFi v.s.
 Bad WiFi
 If you have a crappy Wifi router, you might experience some package loss.
 One way to examine that is to let your arduino log its time.
-Below you can see a comparison between the hotprivate spot hosted by my cellphone and a *guest* network I found in the public space.
+Below you can see a comparison between the private hotspot hosted by my cellphone and a *guest* network I found in the public space.

 <img src="/post/2019-02-11-connecting-r-and-arduino-through-websockets_files/hotspot.png" alt="" width="45%" style="display: inline-block;"/>
 <img src="/post/2019-02-11-connecting-r-and-arduino-through-websockets_files/guestwifi.png" alt="" width="45%"/>